MicrosoftDocs/winrt-api/windows.management.policies/namedpolicy_getpolicyfrompathforuser_519375791.md

 ## -description

 Gets a valid MDM user policy given the specified MDM policy name and area name.
-This is more user friendly than [GetPolicyFromPath](namedpolicy_getpolicyfrompath_340705329.md).
+This gets a policy specific to a user, whereas [GetPolicyFromPath](namedpolicy_getpolicyfrompath_340705329.md) gets a global policy.

 ## -parameters